alphagov/govuk-design-system/src/patterns/check-answers/index.md

 If a user changes their response in a way that means you need to ask them more questions, do this before returning them to the check answers page.

+If you have questions that are optional, let users know that they've skipped it without giving an answer by showing their response as ‘Not provided’.

 ## Research on this pattern

 Read a blog about [how the Carer’s Allowance Service used check answers to improve its users’ experience](https://dwpdigital.blog.gov.uk/2016/07/08/a-live-service-is-not-the-end-of-the-story/).